adaapp/ui-babylon/README.md

 2. Adding interactivity with Javascript

 Now we have our html and css UI set up we can start adding js interactions.
-Firstly we can set it our js file with a implicit function call which will run our script in a contained way so that the page can't sabotage our functions and varibles.
-We do this as javascript has no way of doing function permissions like `private, protected and public` found in many other languages.
+Firstly we can set it our js file with a implicit function call which will run our script in a contained namespace so that the page can't sabotage our functions and varibles and we don't have variable name collisions.
+We do this as javascript has no way of doing function permissions like `private, protected and public` or namespaces found in some other languages.

 ```javascript
 ;(function(){